InfuseAI/primehub-site/docs/model-deployment-tutorial-package-image.md

         numpy
         ...

-- Create a `.s2i` folder and create a `.s2i/environment` file with the following content
+- Create a `.s2i` folder and create a `.s2i/environment` file with the following content:

         MODEL_NAME=MyModel
         API_TYPE=REST
         SERVICE_TYPE=MODEL
         PERSISTENCE=0

-- Create a `MyModel.py` file with the following example format
+- Create a `MyModel.py` file with the following example template:

         class MyModel(object):
             """
             Model template.
-You can load your model parameters in __init__ from a location accessible at runtime
+            You can load your model parameters in __init__ from a location accessible at runtime.
             """

             def __init__(self):
                 """
                 Add any initialization parameters.
 These will be passed at runtime from the graph definition parameters defined in your seldondeployment kubernetes resource manifest.
                 """
                 print("Initializing")